-The Company entered executive compensation agreements with its three executive officers in March 2015, each of which was amended in December 2015.
-Each agreement has a term of two years.
+The Company entered into executive compensation agreements with its three executive officers in March 2015, each of which was amended in December 2015.
+Each amendment has a term of two years with annual extensions thereafter unless the Company or the officer provides written notification of termination at least ninety days prior to the end of the term or subsequent extensions.
 The Company also entered a compensation agreement with a Board member in April 2015 which continues in effect until the member is no longer on the Board.

 In March 2017, the Company amended the executive compensation agreements.
 The term for each agreement is two years from an effective date of January 1, 2017.
-At the same time, the Company amended the compensation agreement with the Board member.
+At the same time, the Company amended the compensation agreement with the Board member referenced above.
 It continues in effect until the member is no longer on the Board.

 The entire disclosure for commitments and contingencies.